alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-02-25-Docker-Containers - 2.markdown

 For a list of parameters of the `docker run` command, here they are: [Docker Run](https://docs.docker.com/engine/reference/commandline/run/).
 Another parameter very useful is the `--env` to sent environment variables in the container.

-### Example no. 1: delete all mongo-named containers:
+### Example no. 1: delete all "mongo"-named containers:

+The following example uses a mixture of batch commands (running on the Windows host) and Linux commands running in the Docker container.

 ```
 docker ps -a